Connecticut Drivers License Renewal

 CT drivers license renewal fees vary, depending on the renewal time period.
 The Connecticut Department of Motor Vehicles has increased the duration of the DMV license renewal from four to six years.
 The cost for renewing a regular CT drivers license for a six-year period is $72.
 Applicants 65 years of age or older can renew their drivers license in Connecticut for two years.
 Payment in the amount of $24 is required for this service.
 Note that an additional fee will apply for any late renewal.
 Make sure you have submitted the renewal application prior to the expiry date to avoid any inconvenience.
 DMV in CT offices accept different payment options for drivers license renewals, depending on the location.
 Since fees are subject to change, contact your nearest CT DMV location ahead of time.

-When to Renew Your Connecticut Driver's License
+Your Connecticut Driver's License

 Drivers are encouraged to apply for a CT drivers license renewal as early as possible to avoid violation of state law.
 You may renew your driving license in Connecticut up to four months ahead of the expiration date.
 Note that a CT DMV office will charge a late fee for renewal applications submitted upon license expiring.
 If drivers are within the appointed amount of time, they have the option of renewing drivers license in person, or by mail in certain situations.